chilearningcode/Power-BI-Procurement-KPI-Tracking/README.md

 This project utilizes the AdventureWorks dataset, a comprehensive database representing a fictional bicycle manufacturing company, to analyze business operations and extract insights.
 By focusing on procurement and cost control, we aim to enhance decision-making, improve efficiency, and boost profitability through data visualization and analysis tools.

 ### Dataset
+Dataset: adventureworks2019 (public Google BigQuery dataset)

+Dataset dictionary: "Data Dictionary" (attached above)

+Dataset access:

+- Log in to your Google Cloud Platform account and create a new project.
+- Navigate to the BigQuery console and select your newly created project.
+- In the navigation panel, select "Add Data" and then "Star a project by name".

 ## II.
 Insights and Recommendations